openkinome/kinoml/tutorials/README.md

 ==============================
 This tutorial folder contains two subfolders:

-·PUT DISCLAIMER THAT YOU NEED THE OE LICESCE AND SCHRODINGER LICENSE

 * **getting_started**: this folder contains four jupyter notebook tutorials that give the user a general overview of KinoML potential usage and capabilities.